josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

-What _does_ happen, however, is that this style of interview filters out people who would've been excellent at the job, but who simply can't perform well in front of others, under pressure, and/or quickly.
-(Which, again, are all things the actual job pretty much never calls for.)
+Worse: this style of interview filters out people who would've been excellent at the job, but who simply can't perform well in front of others, under pressure, and/or quickly. (_Which, again, are all things the actual job pretty much never calls for_.)

 Live coding interviews don't filter for skill; they filter for cocksureness.

 <CalloutPlusQuote>

 Tech, in general, loves gatekeeping.
-So it's no surprise the code interview is more of a grand celebration of gatekeeping than it is any reasonable, sane attempt to gauge a candidate's actual abilities and qualifications.
+So it's no surprise the code interview is more of a grand celebration of gatekeeping than it is any reasonable attempt to gauge a candidate's actual qualifications.

 </CalloutPlusQuote>